-Yes.
-You will be required to submit a two page double-spaced essay (Times Roman 12 font) articulating the reason you have chosen nurse anesthesia as a career, your personal/professional accomplishments, your strengths and weaknesses, and your short/long range professional goals.
-Only the first two pages will be read if your essay goes over the limit.
+Rather than an essay, you will be required to submit a two-page double-spaced letter of introduction (Times Roman 12 font, or Arial 11) including: 1) articulation of your personal statement - the reason you have chosen nurse anesthesia as a career, 2) your favorite area of nursing interest (cardiac, neuro, pediatrics, pharmacology, etc), and 3) at one paragraph on readiness to attend a graduate nurse anesthesia adult learning program.
+Only the first two pages will be read if your essay goesover the limit.